FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 18th July 2022.md

 him and his family.
 The Deputy Mayor added that he was always full of life and full of energy,

-stating that he made a major contribution to his community during his time in the Council.--- 2
+stating that he made a major contribution to his community during his time in the Council.
+---
+2

 Members thanked the Mayor for calling the Special Meeting.
 They recalled David as an